joaommartins/joaommartins.github.io/content/posts/wireguard-docker-killswitch/index.md

 rtt min/avg/max/mdev = 2.657/3.276/3.872/0.496 ms
 ```

-Note on DNS resolution vs outbound traffic:
+> ### Note on DNS resolution vs outbound traffic
+>
-There is a possibility that you may confuse lack of DNS resolution with blocked outbound traffic if your IP block
+> There is a possibility that you may confuse lack of DNS resolution with blocked outbound traffic if your IP block
 overlaps with your container network subnet.
 This is unlikely to happen and that would mean that DNS resolution was
 blocked regardless of iptables rules, but it also means that you may be mistaken on the state of your container network
 rules.
 This could, for example, allow through traffic that does not depend on DNS, like say a peer-to-peer connection.